Wooly-AI/docs/docs/Quick Start/Running The Wooly Client.md

 ### Prerequisites

 - (optional) A Wooly Controller URL.
-    - A direct connection to the WoolyAI Server is possible.
+    - A direct connection to the GPU node running the WoolyAI Server is possible.
 - Docker installed on the host machine.
-- A fast internet connection to the WoolyAI Server.
-Typically, you'll want to run client containers on the same network as the WoolyAI Servers.
+- A fast connection to the GPU nodes running the WoolyAI Server.
+Typically, you'll want to run client containers on the same network as the GPU nodes running the WoolyAI Servers.

 ### Setup